justkabin/simple-post-views-counter/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin will enable you to display how many times a post has been viewed.
-The hits/views are displayed in the posts entry meta.
-Please refer to the included readme file for proper install instructions and use.
+The total views are displayed in entry meta of all posts.

 == Description ==

 This plugin counts and displays all hits/views in each post on your blog and saves it to the database.
-Views are counted each time a page or post is requested/refreshed (unique and non-unique visitors).
+Views are counted each time a page or post is requested/refreshed (unique and non-unique visitors) and displayed in the posts entry meta.
 This plugin works on all posts and pages - no administrations necessary - easy installation.

 == Installation ==